Capitol Limited

+During fiscal year 2023, the Capitol Limited carried 167,713 passengers, down 24.7% from FY2022.

 History

 On October 1, 1981, Amtrak stopped running the Shenandoah, which connected Washington, D.C., and Cincinnati, Ohio, and began running the Capitol Limited.
 Amtrak's version of the CL ran over the same route as the B&O's train east of Pittsburgh, but west of Pittsburgh it ran combined with the Chicago-New York Broadway Limited over the former Pennsylvania Railroad's Pittsburgh, Fort Wayne and Chicago Railway.
 Its numbers, 440 (eastbound) and 441 (westbound), were derived from the Broadway Limited's 40 and 41 and the new train also used Heritage Fleet equipment.
 The new train replaced the Broadway Limiteds former Washington section which had diverged at Philadelphia, Pennsylvania.

-In late 1984, the Capitol Limited re-equipped with new Amfleet II coaches but also lost its full diner east of Pittsburgh.
+In late 1984, the Capitol Limited was re-equipped with new Amfleet II coaches but also lost its full diner east of Pittsburgh.

 Beginning with the October 26, 1986, timetable, Amtrak split up the Capitol Limited and Broadway Limited.
 The Capitol Limited continued to operate over the same route, regained a full diner east of Pittsburgh (which it had lost in 1984), received new train numbers (29 and 30, which had been assigned to the defunct National Limited), and a later schedule.

 On November 12, 1990, trains were rerouted west of Alliance, Ohio, due to Conrail's desire to abandon part of the former PFW&C in northwestern Indiana; the Capitol Limited now uses the former Pennsylvania Railroad Cleveland and Pittsburgh (C&P) line north from Alliance through Hudson, Ohio, to Cleveland route.
 The Broadway Limited and its successor, the Three Rivers, were re-routed over the B&O's Chicago-Pittsburgh route.
-In October 1994, Amtrak, with great fanfare, relaunched the Capitol Limited with a new bilevel Superliner II consist.
+In October 1994, Amtrak, with great fanfare, relaunched the Capitol Limited with a new bilevel Superliner II consist, and a further rerouting over the former New York Central Water Level Route.
+This new alignment took the Capitol through Cleveland, Toledo, and Elkhart, IN, which remains the case today.